verana-labs/verana.foundation-website/content/page/learn-vt-trust-deposit-and-reputation.md

 | **Support Decentralized Governance** | Forms the economic foundation for role assignment and revocation.         |
 | **Controlled by each Ecosystem** | An Ecosystem can only slash a participant the proportional amount linked to its activity on this Ecosystem|
 | **Non-custodial** | Held in a VPR on-chain, not controlled by any central authority.|

+### Slash

+Ecosystems define in their EGF (Ecosystem Governance Framework) the rules for being part of their Ecosystem, and what can happen if rules are not complied.

+When an Ecosystem participant is slashed, its activity is blocked until the slashed Trust Deposit is paid back by slashed participant.

+### Trust Deposit Based Reputation

+As information related to Network activity and Trust Deposit is public, a participant will build a digital trust reputation over time:

+- its Trust Deposit will grow,
+- for each Ecosystem it is taking part, its corresponding Trust Deposit history is visible by all other participants,
+- for each Ecosystem it is taking part, the number of issued and/or verified credentials is visible by all other participants,
+- dishonest or malicious activity, possibly sanctioned by Ecosystem with a slash, remind associated to the account owner forever.